shobrook/syntaxis/README.md

   <br />
 </h1>

 `saplings` is a static analysis tool for Python.
 Given a program, `saplings` will build object hierarchies for every module imported in the program.
-These are dependency trees where the root node represents a module and each child represents a descendant attribute of that module.
-Object hierarchies are useful for making inferences about a module's API, mining patterns in how a module is used, and [duck typing](https://en.wikipedia.org/wiki/Duck_typing).
+Object hierarchies are dependency trees where the root node represents a module and each child represents an attribute of its parent.
+These can be useful for making inferences about a module's API, mining patterns in how a module is used, and [duck typing](https://en.wikipedia.org/wiki/Duck_typing).

 <img src="./demo.gif" />